frogman141/ssf_cs109/README.md

 ## Final Project:
 After completing all of the course material you'll need to work on a 2 week-long data science project.
 The goal of the project is to go through the complete data science process to answer questions you have about some topic of your own choosing.
 You will acquire the data, design your visualizations, run statistical analysis, and communicate the results.

-If you want to you can form a team with another individual that has completed this final project.
+If you want to you can form a team with another individual that has completed this course.

 **Project Milestone:**
 - Data collection and cleaning